A Community of Immunity.

 Will a COVID-19 vaccine alter my DNA?

 From the CDC website: COVID-19 vaccines do not change or interact with your DNA in any way.
-There are currently two types of COVID-19 vaccines that have been authorized and recommended for use in the United States: Messenger RNA (mRNA) vaccines and a viral vector vaccine.
 Both mRNA and viral vector COVID-19 vaccines deliver instructions (genetic material) to our cells to start building protection against the virus that causes COVID-19.
 However, the material never enters the nucleus of the cell, which is where our DNA is kept.
 This means the genetic material in the vaccines cannot affect or interact with our DNA in any way.
 All COVID-19 vaccines work with the body’s natural defenses to safely develop immunity to disease.

 - Learn more about how mRNA COVID-19 vaccines work.